-Most courts have special requirements that must be followed during Phase 2.
+Most courts have special requirements that must be followed.
 Please be supportive by adhering to these modified protocols during this time period.
 Thank you.

 All guidelines were set in collaboration between BPC & Bellingham Parks and Rec Dep’t.

-- Play should be pre-arranged to meet up in a small group of 2-5 people.
+- Plan to meet up to gather and play in a small group of 2-5 people.

 - Singles (including “skinny singles”) and doubles have equal court priority.